caiena78/netbox_sync/README.md

   Runtime options:
     --transport {auto,cli,restconf,netconf}   (default: auto)
     --dry-run                 No NetBox writes
+    --force-type              Write the inferred interface type to NetBox.
+                             Without this flag the 'type' field is never included in the payload — existing values are preserved and new interfaces get NetBox's default.
+                             With this flag the inferred type is written for every interface and mismatches are overwritten.
+                             NX-OS Ethernet ports use speed + transceiver data for the best-effort guess.
     --max-workers N           Concurrent threads (default: 5)
     --timeout SEC             Device timeout in seconds (default: 30) --fail-fast               Abort device on first critical error